ethereum-attestation-service/eas-sdk/README.md

 export const EASContractAddress = '0xC2679fBD37d54388Ce493F1DB75320D236e1815e'; // Sepolia v0.26

-// Initialize the sdk with the address of the EAS Schema contract address const eas = new EAS(EASContractAddress);
+// Initialize the SDK with the address of the EAS Schema contract address const eas = new EAS(EASContractAddress);

 // Gets a default provider (in production use something else like infura/alchemy)